openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 | password       | Your Enedis platform password. |
 | internalAuthId | The internal authID            |

-This version is now compatible of new API of enedis (deployed from june 2020).
+This version is now compatible with the new API of Enedis (deployed from june 2020).
 To avoid the captcha login, it is necessary to log before on a classical browser (e.g Chrome, Firefox) and to retrieve the user cookies (internalAuthId).

 Instructions given for Firefox :